act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Passed example 5

 The heading marked up with `role="heading"` describes the topic or purpose of its section of the content.
-The heading is positioned off screen and is included in the Accessibility Tree.
+The heading is positioned off screen and is included in the accessibility tree.

 ```html
 <span role="heading" style="position: absolute; top: -9999px; left: -9999px;">Opening Hours</span>